deepng/relearnInPublic/java-ee-pairing-25-06-2025/java/README.md

 Please manually register a user in JuiceShop application.
 We will use this to write our tests against.

 ### Run the tests
-- Run `gradle wrapper` from the project root.
+- Run `ee wrapper` from the project root.
 - Rn the test with `./gradlew test` from the project root.

 ### Things we expect to see during our technical discussion